-Review: Amazon's new duo of Echo Dots are a roundabout success
+Amazon Echo Dot & Echo Dot with Clock (4th Gen) review: Having a ball

 The competition

-As with larger voice assistant powered smart speakers, Amazon also pioneered the smaller category of these devices back in 2015.
+As with larger voice assistant-powered smart speakers, Amazon also pioneered the smaller category of these devices back in 2015.
 Since then, we've seen several challengers in this space (including some that have been Alexa-enabled), but the two most notable competitors are Google Assistant-powered speakers from Google/Nest and Lenovo.

-Pound-for-pound, the most obvious and direct competitor to the Echo Dot line has been the Google/Nest Mini speakers.
-These have been roughly the same size, shape, and design, and for the most part, had very similar capabilities and sound.
-Now that there has been a significant refresh to the Echo lineup, and now that the new Nest Audio is available, it remains to be seen how a Nest Mini (3rd Gen) might match up against these Echo Dots (4th Gen).
+Pound-for-pound, the most obvious and direct competitor to the Echo Dot line, has been the Google/Nest Mini speakers.
+These have been roughly the same size, shape, and design and for the most part, had very similar capabilities and sound.
+Now that there has been a significant refresh to the Echo lineup, and now that the new Nest Audio is available that more competes with the Amazon Echo (4th Gen), it remains to be seen how a Nest Mini (3rd Gen) might match up against these Echo Dots (4th Gen).

 The last device that you might want to consider in place of one of the new Echo Dots is one of the older ones.
-The Echo Dot 3rd Gen is still a great little device that sounds on par with the Nest Mini, and right now you can get it for under $30.
+The Echo Dot 3rd Gen is still a great little device that sounds on par with the Nest Mini, and it's still available from Amazon for even less than the fourth-generation Dots.

 Amazon Echo Dot (4th Gen) and Echo Dot with Clock (4th Gen): Should you buy?